Any woman who has been previously married.

 “Thanks!”
 Patti waved goodbye with the contract in her hand and left the kennel.

-Jenny turned her attention back to Princess and smiled with relief as the dog gingerly licked the bite-sized treat.
+Jenny turned her attention back to Princess and smiled with relief as the dog tentatively licked the bite-sized treat.
 Princess, wholly unaware of her new name, suddenly swallowed it whole and looked up, her dark liquid eyes watching Jenny with a sorrowful look.

 Her phone began to ring again.